What Is Organic CTR?

 So, you need to uncover which topics and keywords contain a featured snippet.
 Then, optimize your content to try to capture the top spot.

-If you’re looking at the CTR of a single page or keyword, conduct the search manually.
+If you’re looking at the CTR of a single page or keyword, conduct the search manually to check if a featured snippet or an AI Overview appears.

 Is there a featured snippet?
 Great.
 Optimize your content to target it.
 (More on this in the infographic below.)